TodaiRobotProject/classB/README.md

 We locate the data which can be opened to public on this "classB" repository.
 You can freely download them.

-We hope you find the informative.
+We hope you find informative.